The origin mate saves you two mates, every time you use it.

 You can see two versions of the mate window below.
 The version on the left is the one you have seen a gazillion times.
 The one on the right shows the hidden option.

-You can make the two points coincident just like you can do with any other two points, or you can align all three axes and make all three planes of the two components coincident to each other.
+You can make the two points coincident just like you can do with any other two points, or you can align all three axes and make all three planes of the components coincident.

 Keeping that checkbox checked will save you from adding two extra mates.
 Who can say no to that?